-Further, the layout of the app is not complicated so it is beginner friendly.
-But enough features are packed into it for it to meet the needs of a veteran trader.
+Further, the app’s layout is not complicated so it is beginner friendly.
+But enough features are packed into it to meet a veteran trader’s needs.

 The feature is named paperMoney trading simulator, trading strategies can be tested with it too.

-Besides, indicators can be added to charts and most importantly study tools that were created by YOU.
+Besides, indicators can be added to charts and, most importantly, study tools that you created.

 Stocks aside, fidelity offers the option to trade other forms of financial markets.
 Overall, this app tends to appeal to long-term investors since tools to meet long-term goals are specifically provided.

 The application is mobile-friendly and extremely customizable which is decent.
 In-app, economic news headlines are provided and Bloomberg can be streamed too.

 A non-trading feature that is provided is the ability to pay bills which can come in handy.

 SoFi Invest is suitable for new stock traders since it has a simplistic and straightforward layout.
 All the stocks available on this platform are arranged in categories to ease the search.